-Fig. 9.16 - Width menu.
+Fig. 9.16 - Column Guide Width menu.

-9.3 Modify Picture Frame
+9.3 Modify Picture Frame Menu⇔Object⇔Modify...

-This dialogue box is displayed if a picture frame is selected or if the selection or group contains only picture frames (fig. 9.17).
+The Modify picture frame dialogue box is displayed if a picture frame is selected or if the selection or group contains only picture frames (fig. 9.17).